• Skip to primary navigation

 • Cut the apples into small pieces.
 This ensures that your apples will cook through and be soft by the time the topping has browned.

-• Use gluten-free certified oats to ensure that your crisp is gluten-free.
+• Use gluten-free certified oats and oat flour that are grown following purity protocol to ensure that your crisp is gluten-free.

 • Use solid, but scoopable coconut oil.
 It makes for a better texture of the oat topping and ensures that it will be light and crumbly.